Constitution and Bylaws

 • SECTION 1: The PDARC regular meetings will be held monthly.
 The meeting will begin at 7:00 PM on the second Tuesday of every month.

-ARTICLE V: Expenditure of Money
+ARTICLE V: Expenditure of Funds

 ARTICLE VI: Conduct Unbecoming a Member